 Some may wonder how introverts like me end up in people-centered jobs.
 If working in health care requires strapping on a daily social mask, how in the world did I get there?

 After reading Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain, I’m one step closer to understanding.
 In my bible—er, Cain’s book—she mentions Brian Little, a prized and well-loved college professor.
 Dynamic and outgoing, his enthusiastic teaching style entertained as much as it educated.
-By all appearances, he was an outgoing and popular extrovert.
+By all appearances, he was an extrovert.
 After a lecture, however, this popular figure retreated to a bathroom stall, propped his feet up on the wall, and hid from the rest of humanity.

 So how could an introvert like Professor Little appear so outgoing to others?
 Because of a phenomenon he called Free Trait Theory.
 He suggested we all have fixed traits (in his case, an introverted personality), but we also have free traits, and together these traits coexist and allow us to pursue careers that align with our “core personal projects.”